 - Use of compact fluorescent light bulbs

+- Campus-wide use of ground water cooling

 - Adoption of LEED Silver building standards

 - In-house re-commissioning of existing buildings.
 Re-commissioning a building is to inspect and repair all of its operating systems heating, cooling, lights, etc. to ensure that they are working as designed.

 - Purchase of energy efficient vehicles

 - Purchase of Energy Star appliances only

 - Energy efficient HVAC/window/lighting projects

 - Campus wide behavior change campaign

-- Installation of a biomass fired (renewable fuels) boiler to provide steam to the campus
+- Installation of a biomass fired (renewable fuels) boiler to provide steam to the campus.
+Net of C02 emitted to deliver the biomass to the plant and the electricity used to operate the plant, C02 emissions will be 22% less from using biomass in lieu of natural gas